-We work with charities and social enterprises that share our drive to help young people and workers thrive in the digital economy.
+We work with our clients, ecosystem partners, nonprofit partners and others to accelerate our collective progress and do more with our resources.
+This includes charities and social enterprises that share our drive to help young people and workers thrive in the digital and sustainable economy.

 TeachFirst: A fairer society begins in the classroom